The final Pioneer Valley Labor Market Blueprint

 The Educator Work Group is a sub-group of the Pioneer Valley Regional Planning Blueprint team.
 The group currently consists of three community colleges, a state university, and representative secondary schools in the region.
 They serve to advise the Core Regional Planning team about needs and trends in the educational sector and to provide information on current and planned education and training programs related to workforce.

 During the summer of 2020, in partnership with the regions, vocational technical high schools, three regional Community Colleges, and Westfield State University, the Regional Planning Blueprint Educator Work Group developed an Inventory of the technical programs/courses conducted at those educational institutions that are associated with the Priority Industries and Other Critical Industries identified in the Blueprint.
 The information was summarized and compiled into the Summary Report of Technical Programs.
+In April of 2021, the Educator Workgroup updated and created an Addendum to the Summary Report of Technical Programs – Graduation Data Employment Status.

 The Educator Work Group has also developed Career Pathways Maps (see below) for the three Priority Industries that contain additional and complementary information, including general links to costs and student financial aid.
 The career pathways maps complement the information and data contained in both the Blueprint and the new Summary Report of Technical Programs.